 Chania International Photo festival has been created by Blank Wall Gallery.
-Its aim is to gather more than 320 photographers from around the world each year, turning the town of Chania into an international centre of artistic expression focusing on photography.
-During the last two years, we managed to make this festival an established international institution.
+Its aim is to gather more than 400 photographers from around the world each year, turning the town of Chania into an international centre of artistic expression focusing on photography.
+During the last four years, we managed to make this festival an established international institution.
 In our effort the Municipality of Chania responded favorably as a co organiser, offering the venues for the festival to be held.

 You can take part in one of our 16 Categories

 It is a genre many photographers like and are willing to travel all over the world just to depict places that are out of the ordinary.

 Some of the most beautiful and impressive places on earth.
 There are breathtaking photographs taken by both amateur and professional photographers, of places totally untouched by the human hand and others where the human element exists in harmony with nature.

 All kinds of landscapes are welcome to take part in the contest.